What Are Adenoids?

 - have bad breath

-- stop breathing for a few seconds during sleep (obstructive sleep apnea), which can lead to snoring and disturbed sleep
+- stop breathing for a few seconds during sleep (obstructive sleep apnea), which can lead to disturbed sleep.
+This in turn can cause learning, behavioral, growth, and heart problems, and sometimes bedwetting.

 - have frequent or chronic (long-lasting) nose or sinus infections